aclewis242/paramodel/README.md

 ### File outline
 - `allele.py`: The `allele` class.
 Primarily used to relate a character representing the allele to its selection and transmission biases.
 - `color.py`: A library of basic functions that have to do with the colors used during the graph generation process.
+- `data_lib.py`: A library of functions oriented around data analysis and statistics.
 - `func_lib.py`: A library of general-purpose functions that are mostly, though not entirely, semantically independent of this particular project.
 - `gen_funcs.py`: A library of functions semantically oriented around genetics.
 - `individual.py`: The `individual` class representing an infected host or vector and managing its internal parasite behavior.